 On September 23, 2022, the mandate in Duncan issued, and the parties in this matter filed a joint status report on October 7, 2022.
 Dkt.
 No. 115.
 In that report, Plaintiffs "request[ed] to file a motion for summary judgment as to all claims in this matter."
 Id. at 2.
 "Plaintiffs oppose[d] discovery in this case," because "[t]he only 'facts' relevant to resolution of this case are 'legislative facts' regarding the history of magazine usage and regulation in this country, and as such all facts can be developed in briefing and argument without the need for expert or other evidence adduced through traditional party discovery methods."
 Id. at 3.
-Defendants requested "both fact and expert discovery to develop a factual, legal, and historical record in support of this analysis."
+Defendants requested "both fact and expert discovery to develop a factual, legal, and historical record in support of [the Bruen] analysis."
 Id. at 5.

-On January 13, 2023, the Court issued an order permitting plaintiffs to file their motion for summary judgment "forthwith."
+On January 13, 2023, the Court issued an order permitting Plaintiffs to file their motion for summary judgment "forthwith."
 Dkt.
 No. 119.
 The Court noted, however, that it would consider a "request under Federal Rule of Civil Procedure 56(d) after plaintiffs' motion for summary judgment has been filed, should defendants feel discovery is necessary to respond to plaintiffs' motion."
 Id. at 2.
-On March 31, 2023, Plaintiffs filed the instant motion.
+More than two months later, on March 31, 2023, Plaintiffs filed the instant motion.
 Dkt.
 No. 123.
+On May 1, 2023, Defendants filed their Opposition and Counter-Motion for Summary Judgment (Dkt.
+No. 125), in which they also requested discovery pursuant to Federal Rule of Civil Procedure 56(d).
+Id. at 52-32.
+On May 31, 2023, Plaintiffs filed their Reply in Support of their Motion for Summary Judgment and Opposition to the Counter-Motion for Summary Judgment.
+Dkt.
+No. 127.